Nomad192-educational-projects/MyCalcMetrix/README.md

 # MyCalcMetrix
-My implementation of a program for calculating metrics of a certain region for different years, import from .csv
+My implementation of a program for calculating indicators and graphs of certain regions for different years, import from .csv